Code-Institute-Submissions/how-till-spake-norn-irish/README.md

   - Used for the background colour of the footer section, all page headings and all buttons

 - ![#0B5650](https://via.placeholder.com/15/0b5650/000000?text=+) `#0B5650`:
-  - Used for the background colour of all the flash messages and the sub-heading on the home page
+  - Used for the background colour of all flash messages, the sub-heading on the home page and all button hover states

 - ![#137BB3](https://via.placeholder.com/15/137bb3/000000?text=+) `#137BB3`:
-  - Used for the background colour of all the image descriptions
+  - Used for the background colour of all the image descriptions and icon prefixes on forms

 - ![#292825](https://via.placeholder.com/15/292825/000000?text=+) `#292825`:
-  - Used for the main font colour throughout the site and the link hover states in the footer
+  - Used for the main font colour throughout the site and all link hover states in the footer

 - ![#F2F2F2](https://via.placeholder.com/15/f2f2f2/000000?text=+) `#F2F2F2`:
   - Used as the main background colour of the site and for all button text

 #### Typography

-Throughout the site, I used two different fonts from Google Fonts - [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker?query=perman&preview.text_type=custom) with the suggested pairing of [Open Sans](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom&query=open+sans).
+Throughout the site, I used two different fonts from Google Fonts.
+These were [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker?query=perman&preview.text_type=custom) with the suggested pairing of [Open Sans](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom&query=open+sans).

 I chose the Permanent Marker font as this was this font was similar to the font used for headings on the [Discover Northern Ireland](https://discovernorthernireland.com/) website and I wanted to keep the design similar to this site to keep with the tourism site theme.
 This font was used on all headings throughout the site.